msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 I think the answer to that question now is a little bit of both.

 ## Stage 5 - 本当に最後があるのかよ!?
-This is taking forever.
+This is taking forever

 I felt at the end of my time in Ishigaki that finally, I was getting there.
 Finally, I could see measurable progress.
 I felt that maybe an additional 1 year of living there would have gotten me to some decent level of fluency where I could honestly say that I was fluent without feeling like a fraud.

-I like to think of learning Japanese is like an RPG.
+I like to think learning Japanese is like playing a RPG.
 Every step of the way, every level up, you get new skills, new powers, new equipment, and god damn it is so awesome.
 But just like RPG's, it takes longer to level up the higher you get, you might even wondering if you are even gaining any experience points.
 And of course, there is the last boss - The fearsome chatterbox old man at the onsen (hot spring), where you are butt-naked, defenseless, and you have no idea what the actual fuck this man is saying and you just smile and nod.
 My goal when starting Japanese was to beat the indigo plateau, not get all the way to level 100.
 In reality, I just barely squeaked by Brock with my shitty over-leveled Charmander.

-So here is my list of cold hard Japanese learning truths that I learned on this long journey.
+So after everything here is my list of cold hard Japanese learning truths that I learned on this long journey.

 1. Apps, textbooks, games, tests etc are not going to get you fluent or even close.
 They can help you along the way but no one ever became fluent in a language with just apps but lots of people become fluent without them.
 2. Don't believe anyone who gives you those ridiculously short estimates about how long it takes to learn Japanese.